reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 ### Attention :grey_exclamation:

-Each species data will have a code on it's name representing each of the 4 species we will work on during this week:
+Each species data will have a code on it's name representing each of the 4 species we will work on during this week, this is the code they have at the Darwin Tree of Life Project.
+The codes are:

+ilVanAtal1 - *Vanessa atalanta*
+ilPieRapa1 - *Pieris rapae*
+ilNotDrom1 - *Notodonta dromedarius*
+iHemFuc1 - *Hemaris fuciformis* (we are not going to use this species in the current analysis)

+Keep these codes in mind as the files will most likely to be named after them.

 Now that you have the reads in place, try calling Jellyfish: